hearit-io/fastify-redis-channels/README.md

 node worker.js
 ```

-A request to [http://localhost:3000/](http://localhost:3000/) will result in a worker console output like this:
+A request to [http://localhost:3000/](http://localhost:3000/) wil result in a worker console output like this:

 ```shell
 {